 Want more info?
 Here’s a quick video tutorial on the L10 meeting methodology from Gino Wickman.

-When you follow a regular structured meeting agenda, your team will know what to expect in each meeting, and you’ll be able to keep discussion focused on your top priorities.
+When you follow a regular structured agenda, your team will know what to expect in each meeting, and you’ll be able to keep discussion focused on your top priorities.
 By keeping your meetings focused on SOLVING issues instead of discussing them to death, your team will become a lean, mean, efficient-problem-solving machine.

 Need a hand?
 We’re happy to help you and your team add efficiency to your Marketing initiatives.
 Contact us today!